Travel to Georgia: planning a trip budget

 Most probably you will need transportation once you arrive in Georgia.
 Public transportation is a good option and is available in different forms (i.e. buses, minibuses or so-called marshrutkas, etc.) and it provides you with a more travel-like-a-local experience.
 If you have more than one city on your travel plans consider your options for getting from one place to the next.
 We provide easy local train ticket reservation service, or you can use our transfer services.
 Bus and train prices are easily found online.
 Consider them when planning your Georgia travel budget.

-Taxi in Georgia – is highly popular mean of transportation.
+– is highly popular mean of transportation.
 As of October 2019 all licensed taxis in Tbilisi are of white color with taxi signs on top.
 Green sign means that taxi is available, while red sign means it’s busy.
 As a responsible travel company we would recommend to download a mobile taxi application called Bolt.
 It has an option to choose eco friendly vehicles, as well as pet-friendly.
-They are available in Tbilisi and Batumi.
+They are available in Tbilisi, Kutaisi and Batumi.